nathanial28w/AnthroSimAI/README.md

 [http://localhost:8000/demo/July1_the_ville_isabella_maria_klaus-step-3-20/1/3/](http://localhost:8000/demo/July1_the_ville_isabella_maria_klaus-step-3-20/1/3/)

 ### Tips
 We've noticed that OpenAI's API can hang when it reaches the hourly rate limit.
 When this happens, you may need to restart your simulation.
 For now, we recommend saving your simulation often as you progress to ensure that you lose as little of the simulation as possible when you do need to stop and rerun it.
-Running these simulations, at least as of early 2023, could be somewhat costly, especially when there are many agents in the environment.

 ## <img src="https://joonsungpark.s3.amazonaws.com:443/static/assets/characters/profile/Maria_Lopez.png" alt="Generative Maria">   Simulation Storage Location
 All simulations that you save will be located in `environment/frontend_server/storage`, and all compressed demos will be located in `environment/frontend_server/compressed_storage`.